wrong-about-everything/wrong-about-everything.github.io/_posts/The-Truth.md

 Third, truthmakers can be employed to catch metaphysical cheaters.
 Here is what a dialogue with a metaphysical cheater, Vince, looks like:

-Vince: - I believe that p is true.
+Vince: - I believe that _p_ is true.
 Me: - Why?
 Vince: - Because!

-Vince is a cheater because he refuses to ground the truth of a proposition p.
+Vince is a cheater because he refuses to ground the truth of a proposition _p_.